Child porn charges added to Salina man who threatened President Trump on social media

 WICHITA, Kan.
-(KSN) – A Salina man who was charged with posting a threat against the president on social media is now facing child pornography charges, too, U.S. Attorney Stephen McAllister said.
+(KSNW) – A Salina man who was charged with posting a threat against the president on social media is now facing child pornography charges too, U.S. Attorney Stephen McAllister said.

 Aaron McDowell, 24, Salina, was charged in a criminal complaint Tuesday with one count of presenting and distributing child pornography and one count of possessing child pornography.